 Clients with complex debt problems need specialist debt support services.
-Money Support undertakes preparation work with clients ready for intensive debt management support, and referred 47 cases to specialist services such as the local charity Community Debt Advice, after initial casework.
+Money Support undertakes preparation work with clients ready for intensive debt management support, and referred 47 cases to specialist services after initial casework.
 Money Support also refers clients to the local Foodbank and around 60% of open cases have been referred or are currently using one.